camunda-consulting/zeebe-examples/aws-cluster-performance/README.md

 ```

 Once your zeebe cluster is running (you successfully executed ansible-playbook restart-zeebe.yml), you will need to create a new topic and deploy your workflow.
 You can do so, using either [zbctl](https://github.com/zeebe-io/zbctl) or using the Zeebe Java Client.
 You can find an example in the folder `deployment`.
-Just run the App.java.
+In the file App.java you need to specify one zeebe broker contact point and then just run the App.java.

 Once you successfully created a new topic and a deployment, you should run the next ansible-playbook to start your clients which create instances without blocking:
 ```sh